shizunge/endlessh-go/README.md

 It listens to port `2112` and entry point is `/metrics` by default.
 The port and entry point can be changed via CLI arguments.

 The endlessh-go server stores the geohash of attackers as a label on `endlessh_client_open_count`, which is also off by default.
 You can turn it on via the CLI argument `-geoip_supplier`.
-The endlessh-go uses service from either [ip-api](https://ip-api.com/) or [freegeoip](https://freegeoip.live/), which may enforce a query rate and limit commercial use.
+The endlessh-go uses service from [ip-api](https://ip-api.com/), which may enforce a query rate and limit commercial use.
 Visit their website for their terms and policies.

 You could also use an offline GeoIP database from [MaxMind](https://www.maxmind.com) by setting `-geoip_supplier` to *max-mind-db* and `-max_mind_db` to the path of the database file.